ianimbuga/Moringa-FT09-phase-3-code-challenge/README.md

 Getting Started
 Prerequisites You must have Python installed to run this project.
 The code is compatible with Python 3.x.

-Installation Clone this repository to your local machine: git clone https:
+Installation Clone this repository to your local machine: git clone https:git@github.com:ianimbuga/Moringa-FT09-phase-3-code-challenge.git

 Navigate into the project folder: Copy code cd python-non-sqlalchemy-code-challenge-articles